zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-python/README.md

 By inspecting the code the [data clumping](https://refactoring.guru/smells/data-clumps) of the row and column parameters immediately pops to the eye.

-This strongly suggests that both paramters form a unit.
+This strongly suggests that both parameters form a unit.
 Let's call this unit a `SudokuIndex` and let's assign this value object its own class.
 This class then automatically becomes a behavior attractor:

 > Think about behaviour attraction.
 Quite often, you can reduce the amount of behaviour that relies upon primitives from the outside world (as opposed to internal primitives stored as private fields or locals) simply by moving the behaviour to a value object which holds the primitives.
 If you don’t have a value object, create one.
 These value objects are known as behaviour attractors because once they’re created, they make it far more obvious where behaviour should live &#8212; [kata-log.rocks](https://kata-log.rocks/task-list-kata)

-In our case, the logic to determine the next value for the row and column parameters when advancing to the next cell are now kind of naturally "attracted" towards this `SudokuIndex` value object:
+In our case, the logic to determine the next value for the row and column parameters when advancing to the next cell is now kind of naturally "attracted" towards this `SudokuIndex` value object:

 ```python
 from dataclasses import dataclass